libp2p/specs/connections/README.md

 | Listen       | We've started listening on a new address  |
 | ListenClose  | We've stopped listening on an address     |

+## Future Work

+A replacement for multistream-select is [being discussed][mss-2-pr] which proposes solutions for several inefficiencies and shortcomings in the current protocol negotiation and connection establishment process.
+The ideal outcome of that discussion will require many changes to this document, once the new multistream semantics are fully specified.

+For connection management, there is currently a draft of a [connection manager specification][connmgr-v2-spec] that may replace the current [connmgr interface][connmgr-go-interface] in go-libp2p and may also form the basis of other connection manager implementations.
+There is also [a proposal][resource-manager-issue] for a more comprehensive resource management system, which would track and manage other finite resources as well as connections.

+Also related to connection management, libp2p has recently added support for [QUIC][quic-spec], a transport protocol layered on UDP that can resume sessions with much lower overhead than killing and re-establishing a TCP connection.
+As QUIC and other "connectionless" transports become more widespread, we want to take advantage of this behavior where possible and integrate lightweight session resumption into the connection manager.

+Event delivery is also undergoing a refactoring in go-libp2p, with work on an [in-process event bus][go-eventbus] in progress now that will augment (and perhaps eventually replace) the current [notification system][go-net-notifee].

+One of the near-term goals of the event bus refactor is to more easily respond to changes in the protocols supported by a remote peer.
+Those changes are communicated over the wire using the [identify/push protocol][identify-push].
+Using an event bus allows other, unrelated components of libp2p (for example, a DHT module) to respond to changes without tightly coupling components together with direct dependencies.

+While the event bus refactoring is specific to go-libp2p, a future spec may standardize event types used to communicate information across key libp2p subsystems, and may possibly require libp2p implementations to provide an in-process event delivery system.
+If and when this occurs, this spec will be updated to incorporate the changes.

 [mss]: https://github.com/multiformats/multistream-select
 [uvarint]: https://github.com/multiformats/unsigned-varint